 The Small Business Center regularly schedules FREE business seminars and maintains a host of reference materials for use by business owners.
 Seminars are offered on a scheduled and customized basis throughout SCC's service area.
-Online registration is required, and you can view a full list of our offerings at www.ncsbc.net
+Online registration is required, and you can view a full list of our offerings at ways response.